info-201a-wi22/final-project-starter-Simon-Cao-Git/Final Template/tabs/report.md

 **Human Values:**

 The human values most important to our group in this project include human welfare and identity.
-We understand that for a lot of people who play games, being a ‘gamer’ is an important identity and valuable social community where people find belonging.
+We understand that for a lot of people who play games, being a 'gamer' is an important personal identity with a valuable social community where manny people can find a sense of belonging.
 Additionally, we hope to better understand how gaming impacts mental health, to help future researchers, designers, and practitioners make more informed decisions when choosing what kinds of games to play or modifying their own gaming habits to improve their overall well-being.

 **Stakeholders:**